Wu-Microbiology/DeepPL/README.md

 2. Model download

-Our lysogenic vs. lytic phage classification model can be directly downloaded at google drive (https://drive.google.com/file/d/1PzQOi8QQDV6IBOBya-3I5zj1UFj4RA1S/view?usp=sharing).
+Our lysogenic vs. lytic phage classification model can be directly downloaded at google drive (https://drive.google.com/file/d/1PzQOi8QQDV6IBOBya-3I5zj1UFj4RA1S/view?usp=sharing) or figshare (https://figshare.com/articles/software/DeepPL_model/27005053?file=49153420).
 You also can use curl in the commandline to download the files from Google Drive as below

 ```
 git clone https://github.com/Wu-Microbiology/DeepPL